dwyl/flutter-stopwatch-tutorial/README.md

 ## Project setup
 Let's get cracking!

-To first setup our project.
+In this walkthrough,

-In this walkthrough we are going to use Visual Studio Code.
+we are going to use Visual Studio Code.
 We will assume you have this IDE installed, as well as the Flutter and Dart extensions installed.
 If not, do so.

 ![extensions](https://user-images.githubusercontent.com/17494745/200812248-0c9336da-74aa-49ff-9aba-758501f4dce2.png)

 After restarting VSCode, we can now create our project!
-Click on `View > Command Palette`, type Flutter and click on Flutter: New Project.
+Click on `View > Command Palette`, type "Flutter" and click on `Flutter: New Project`.
 It will ask you for a name of the new project.
 Name it `stopwatch_demo`.